ga4gh/vrs/schema/defs/core/MappableEntity.rst

 **Computational Definition**

-A mapping to a concept in a terminology system.
+an Entity that is mappable to codings in other terminology systems.

     **Information Model**

-Some Mapping attributes are inherited from :ref:`Entity`.
+Some MappableEntity attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap